Oksana Baiul: Professional career (touring)

 Despite their status as Olympic champions, Baiul and Viktor Petrenko faced difficulties in Odesa, as did fellow Ukrainians across the country.
-The country was struggling economically and conditions at their rink in Odesa had deteriorated severely.
-The government could not extend financial support for figure skating following the breakup of the Soviet Union.
+The country was struggling economically, and conditions at their rink in Odesa had deteriorated severely as the government could not extend financial support for figure skating following the breakup of the Soviet Union.
 Lacking a working ice resurfacer, coaches and skaters often had to resurface the rink ice by hand.

 Such conditions influenced Baiul's decision to turn professional after the 1994 Winter Olympics, although she was only 16 years old.
 Zmievskaya negotiated a very profitable contract for her to tour the United States following the Olympics and earn money with her sport.
 In May 1994, at age 16, Baiul signed an agreement with the American talent agency William Morris Endeavor.

 Baiul said later that her drinking problems began during this tour.
 She said:

 "Except myself, nearly all the figure skaters on the bus were grown-ups, and it was full of alcohol.
 Most of the skaters were Russians and Americans, and they all drank.
 That's when I tried it.
 I was very young, with no one to teach me the right.
 I thought it was the norm, 'cause as a teenager you don't want to break away from the majority."

 Following the Olympics, Baiul was plagued by physical ailments that affected her skating ability.
 She required arthroscopic knee surgery in the summer of 1994, after which she was advised by her doctor not to return to the ice for two months.
-Due to the million-dollar touring contract, Baiul ignored the doctor's recommendations.
-She resumed skating in two weeks and returned to performing in six.
-Her jumping ability became hindered.
+Due to the million-dollar touring contract, however, Baiul ignored the doctor's recommendations.
+She resumed skating in two weeks and returned to performing in six, but her jumping ability became hindered.